christian783/Landing-page/README.md

-# Landing-page
+# Landing page

-# a poject to apply my knowledge of flexbox
+Through this project i will apply my knowledge of flexbox